 Most of our Catching Up With guests played sports, but Marc Summers never did.
 Growing up on the northside of Indy, Summers wanted to be a magician or stand-up comic, but a random audition with Nickelodeon resulted in the "Double Dare" hosting gig and a 40+ year television career.
 He talked about his path from Indy magician/comic to Double Dare/Food Network host, and what his hometown still means to him today.

 The Northwest High School standout left the state to become a star at Memphis under John Calipari and an NBA First Round draft pick.
 Although his NBA career was short-lived, he's played professionally all over the globe.
-He talked about his extensive travels and why Indiana is still home.
+He talked about his extensive travels - Query grilled him on basically every country he's played in - and why Indiana is still home.

 The Carmel native led Purdue to one of the best three-year runs in school history (1978-80) and left as the NCAA's all-time passing leader, but it was mostly dysfunction and frustration when he played in two separate stints with hapless Colts.